 Authors

-2 Assistant Professor, Department of Linguistics, CT.C., Islamic Azad University, Tehran, Iran.
+Department of Linguistics, CT.C., Islamic Azad University, Tehran, Iran.

 Abstract

-Background and Aims: One of the most common language disorders in people suffering with Down syndrome is the deletion of language sounds, categorizing as Phonological Processes.
-This research deals with the ability to recognize of Persian language consonants, which mostly deleted in the speech of educable students (girls and boys) with Down syndrome who study in the third till sixth grades in Exceptional elementary schools, in Tehran city.
+Background and Aims One of the most common language disorders in people with Down syndrome is the deletion of language sounds.
+This research deals with the study of the deletion phonological process in Persian language sounds, specifically consonants deletion, in the speech production of educable students with Down syndrome who study in the third to sixth grades in elementary schools, in Tehran City, Iran.
+This study considers the students’ ability of recognition and dominancy on the most common deleted consonants in the speech production of students within the framework of Generative Phonology School.

-Conclusion: findings showed that the participants have adequate ability of recognition of the most deleted consonants in their speech.
-Thus, the main cause of using frequently this phonological process (consonants deletion) was not for phonological errors, but for the structural and functional defects in the speech production organs.
+Conclusion findings showed that the educable students with Down syndrome, studying in the third to sixth grades in exceptional elementary schools in Tehran have adequate ability of realizing and dominancy on the most deleted consonants in their speech which indicates the development of phonological perception of students.
+Thus, the main cause of using frequently this phonological process (consonants deletion) was not phonological errors, but for the structural and functional defects in the speech production organs.

 Keywords